sekigon-gonnoc/Pico-PIO-USB/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the feature you want to implement here:**
 <!--
-Please describe in detail about the feature you want to implement to this project.
+Please describe in detail the feature you want to implement to this project.
 -->

 ---